Rory McIlroy through to WGC-Dell Technologies Match Play last 16 after win vs Keegan Bradley | Jordan Spieth dumped out by Shane Lowry

 Hughes will face Max Homa in the last 16 after Homa had earlier advanced to the knockout stages without hitting a single shot on Friday.

-Homa was due to face former Masters champion Hideki Matsuyama in the final round of group matches, only for Matsuyama to withdraw before play got under way with a neck injury.
+Homa was due to face Hideki Matsuyama in the final round of group matches, only for the former Masters champion to withdraw before play got under way with a neck injury.

 That meant Homa was credited with his third win of the week and advanced to the knockout stages for the first time.